jackfranklin/demopack/README.md

   --css-modules   Enable CSS Modules support.                   [default: false]

   --entry         The JavaScript file that demopack should build from. [default: "index.js"]

+  --build         Output static files into a directory.
+JS and CSS will be minified [default: false]
 ```

 ## Prior art / credit